Griffin House, 8 Horton Crescent, Rugby, CV22 5DJ

 ABOUT THE HOUSE

-Griffin, the smallest boarding house with the largest garden in School, accommodates 43 pupils aged 13-18.
+Griffin, the smallest boarding house with the largest garden in School, is home to 43 students.
 Year groups of eight-10 girls enjoy twin bedded rooms for two years followed by three years of single study-bedrooms, with some girls sharing a room for their lower sixth year.
-Three Common Rooms provide space for relaxation with TV, DVD and kitchen facilities.
-Griffins make full use of the fitness suite and swimming pool with the house being situated next to the Sports Centre.
+Three common rooms provide space for relaxation with TV, DVD and kitchen facilities.
+Griffins make full use of the fitness suite and swimming pool with the House being situated next to the Sports Centre.
 Throughout the Trinity Term, Griffins picnic on the lawn and host garden events for the rest of the School.
-The Music Department is a short walk away for rehearsals and regular instrumental practice, and girls who enjoy drama and music-making are fully involved in the annual Rugby School Arts Festival.
+The Music Department is a short walk away for rehearsals and regular instrumental practice, and girls who enjoy drama and music-making are fully involved in the annual arts festival.

 Max, a Springer Spaniel, is the third ‘Robinson’ who is exceptionally energetic and loves to be made a fuss of.
 In their free time, Liz and Sam love to travel, watch sport, play music and Liz has a particular passion for baking!